Under what circumstances are employees allowed time off work?

 Parents (and adoptive parents) have the qualified right to take up to 18 weeks' unpaid ordinary parental leave.
 Further, employees with dependants have the right to take unpaid time off to deal with an unexpected situation, such as where a dependant falls ill.

 Pregnant employees are entitled to paid time off to attend antenatal appointments.
 An employee who is the partner of a pregnant woman, or the expected child's father, can take unpaid time off to accompany the woman to two antenatal appointments.
-Where an employee is adopting, he or she is entitled to paid time off to attend adoption appointments before the adoption takes place.
-Where he or she is adopting a child jointly with a partner, the time off will be paid for one of them and unpaid for the other.
+Where an employee is adopting, they are entitled to paid time off to attend adoption appointments before the adoption takes place.
+Where an employee is adopting a child jointly with a partner, the time off will be paid for one of them and unpaid for the other.